 North Florida School of Special Education’s Berry Good Farms is a vocational training program for young adults with mild to moderate intellectual disabilities.
 Last year, Atlantic Beach Urban Farms donated a commercial 10-tower farm, which added to the on-trend methods of farming.

-BEAM is a non-profit that operates two food pantries in the beaches communities of Jacksonvill Last year we added a 10-tower vertical growing system donated by Atlantic Beach Urban Farms.
+BEAM is a non-profit that operates two food pantries in the beaches communities of Jacksonville.
+Last year we added a 10-tower vertical growing system donated by Atlantic Beach Urban Farms.
 Tower gardens are a real solution to hunger in an urban setting and hope to be a model for other food pantries.

 The USGBC has its first LiveSMART Mobile Unit in Jacksonville – taking green building and sustainability education to the community with a “green home on wheels” trailer to large events, schools, and business campuses with the goal of reaching 30,000 people per year.
 Our aeroponic tower is a rolling display that will be featured at each event.